DARoSLab/NavAble/README.md

 unzip navable_sample_subset.zip
 ```

-## Experiments
+## 💻  Experiments

 We have provided an initial template for experimentation with the dataset on Object Detection and Segmentation using the YOLOv12 and SAM2.1 models.
 - The conversion scripts to adapt the datatset to the format required for the respective training task.
-- The Python notebook templates provided by Roboflow to finetune the dataset with.
-(Full Credit below)
+- The Python notebook templates provided by Roboflow to finetune the dataset with. [^1] [^2]

 Note: The eperiments were performed on an A100 GPU provided via Google Colab.

-James Gallagher.
+[^1]:James Gallagher.
 (Feb 19, 2025).
 How to Train a YOLOv12 Object Detection Model on a Custom Dataset.
 Roboflow Blog: https://blog.roboflow.com/train-yolov12-model/

-James Gallagher.
+[^2]:James Gallagher.
 (Nov 13, 2024).
 How to Fine-Tune SAM-2.1 on a Custom Dataset.
 Roboflow Blog: https://blog.roboflow.com/fine-tune-sam-2-1/